 - Individualized Plan for Persistently Slow Readers or those with characteristics of Dyslexia.

-- Weekly 2-hour session with a licensed occupational therapist, licensed certified occupational therapist assistant, speech language pathologist or teacher – assigned per your child’s needs.
+- Traditional Track: Weekly 2-hour or 5 one-hour sessions with a licensed occupational therapist, licensed certified occupational therapist assistant, speech-language pathologist or teacher – assigned per your child’s needs.

 - Fast Track Program: Daily (5 days/week) one-hour sessions with a licensed occupational therapist, licensed occupational therapy assistant, speech-language pathologist or teacher.
 (Assigned based on clients needs)

-- Sight Word, Pre-Reading Skills and Phonics Program Phonic Learning Lessons/Skills & Wilson Reader Phonics.
+- Sight Word, Pre-Reading Skills and Phonics Program Phonics Learning Lessons/Skills & Wilson Reader Phonics.

 - Learning Skills Training – Phonemic Awareness, Phonological Memory, Auditory Memory, Visual Memory, Sequential Memory, Visual Perception, Visual-Motor Integration, Eye Tracking and MORE…

 For the health and safety of our scholars, families, staff and learning partners, we are closely mentoring the Center for Disease Control, Tulsa Public Health Department and the leadership of Tulsa’s Mayor Bynum’s recommendations.
 At this time, services are provided in-person and by Telehealth securely with Zoom in the comfort of your own home.
 Should you choose services by Telehealth you will need to have the following:

 - Computer PC or laptop

 - Camera and microphone